 Next step: Applying Discoveries to the Care of People with Down Syndrome

-In the past several years have have seen unprecedented progress in understanding the genes and mechanisms that compromise cognition in people with Down syndrome.
+The past several years have seen unprecedented progress in understanding the genes and mechanisms that compromise cognition in people with Down syndrome.
 To achieve our goal of helping people with Down syndrome, we must translate these basic research discoveries to the clinic.